Alessiodoor/Dashboard-app/README.md

-# ToDoList
+# Dashboard app
-ToDoList app made with node js
+Nodejs app with a collections of useful elements